 Our Health and

-Saint Joseph’s University continues to be committed to its mission of educating students in the Jesuit tradition of excellence while keeping the community as safe as possible.
-While much of our campus experience will look different, some things won’t change – our care for one another, our formation of students with and for others, and our dedication to our students’ rich and deep educational experience.
+Saint Joseph’s University continues to fulfill its mission of educating students in the Jesuit tradition of excellence while keeping the community as safe as possible.
+While much of our campus experience looks different, some things haven’t changed – our care for one another, our formation of students with and for others, and our dedication to our students’ rich and deep educational experience.

 Saint Joseph’s has the ingenuity and agility to meet today’s unique challenges.
 These are extraordinary times, and we are preparing for many scenarios that the pandemic may present.
 In fact, we call our approach and mindset Hawk Hill Ready.
 Exhaustive preparation aside, our preference – and that of our students – is to be on campus and in person as much as possible.
 We believe that a full campus experience enhances the education of the whole person – mind, body and spirit – and accentuates the student-faculty relationship while advancing research, scholarship and creative expression.

-With this in mind, we planned a phased and measured return to campus, starting with expanded essential personnel in early June, a small pilot of on-ground summer classes in late June, followed by employees’ phased return over the summer, then the balance of our community for an on-ground fall start on Monday, August 24.
+With this in mind, we implemented a phased and measured return to campus, starting with expanded essential personnel in early June, a small pilot of on-ground summer classes in late June, followed by employees’ phased return over the summer, then the balance of our community for an on-ground fall start on Monday, August 24.
+We plan to continue in-person instruction throughout the Spring 2021 semester and will adopt a similar approach for our students’ return to campus in January.

-This document overlays general health and safety guidance, with government and agency recommendations, and specifies the University’s approach to returning to campus for modified in-person campus experience.
+This document overlays evolving health and safety guidance, with the latest government and agency recommendations, guidance and requirements, and specifies the University’s approach to a modified in-person campus experience.
+General health and safety guidance is followed as a normal course of business while additional measures may be needed, should there be times of significant community spread.

 Although we can’t eliminate all risk of COVID-19 exposure and infection, the Saint Joseph’s community can work together to help reduce the risk by staying informed, following all signs and guidelines, and supporting others in following safer hygiene and distancing practices.